ensarkovankaya/go-notification-app/README.md

 API documentation is available at `docs/api.yaml` file.
 Webhook service client documentation in this example is under `docs/webhook.yaml` file.

-After `api.yaml` updated to reflect changes run the following command to generate models and clients:
+After documentation updated to reflect changes run the following command to generate models and clients:

 ```bash
 make models